-When subdivisions, mobile home parks, multiple housing units, or other commercial or residential developments are designed to have gross densities that exceed three and one-half residential units or twelve people per acre or waste flows of one thousand two hundred gallons per acre per day, an OSDS shall not be permitted unless the perpetual maintenance and management of the OSDS are under the responsibility of an approved management system as identified in subsections (b) and (c) of this section.

-- 2. A proposed OSDS to be located within the boundary of any operating public sewer utility shall be approved by the sewer utility prior to the issuance of a permit.
-If the proposed system serves a density greater than that identified in subsection (a) of this section, the maintenance of the OSDS shall be the responsibility of the sewer utility or dry sewers shall be provided as approved by the State Department of Ecology and the sewer utility having jurisdiction in accordance with an approved sewage drainage basin plan. - 3.
-An OSDS serving housing densities and/or flows exceeding that identified in subsection (a) of this section and not located within the boundaries of an operating public sewer utility shall have an approved perpetual maintenance and management system as established under the guidelines developed by the secretary, the State Department of Ecology, and the local entity responsible for public utilities.
-(Vol. 6, p.
-697 § 8, 1979).
+- 1. When subdivisions, mobile home parks, multiple housing units, or other commercial or residential developments are designed to have gross densities that exceed three and one-half residential units or twelve people per acre or waste flows of one thousand two hundred gallons per acre per day, an OSDS shall not be permitted unless the perpetual maintenance and management of the OSDS are under the responsibility of an approved management system by the local health department. - 2.
+A proposed OSDS to be located within the boundary of any operating public sewer utility shall be approved by the sewer utility prior to the issuance of a permit.
+If the proposed system serves a density greater than that identified in subsection (a) of this section, the maintenance of the OSDS shall be the responsibility of the sewer utility or dry sewers shall be provided as approved by the Washington State Department of Ecology and the sewer utility having jurisdiction in accordance with an approved sewage drainage basin plan. - 3.
+An OSDS serving housing densities and/or flows exceeding that identified in subsection (1) of this section and not located within the boundaries of an operating public sewer utility shall have an approved perpetual maintenance and management system as established under the guidelines developed by the DOH, the Washington State Department of Ecology, and the local entity responsible for public utilities.
+(Ord.
+2022-007, 2022; Vol. 6, p.
+697 § 8, 1979)

-13.04.190 Prohibited discharges.
+13.04.190 Prohibited Discharges.